IserveU/IserveU/readme.md

 npm install -g npm gulp lodash
 </code></pre>

-This pretty much straightens it out
+This pretty much straightens it out, if not checkout: https://laracasts.com/discuss/channels/elixir/problems-installing-elixir

 Now run <pre><code>$ gulp</code></pre> to make sure you've install everything correctly.
 It should run pretty well.
 If you get an error that asks you to "Try reinstalling `node-sass`" go into your command line and enter in: